petersaunders/macleans_reader/README.md

 Utilities for reading and storing Maclean's Magazine articles

 ## Background
-The [Maclean's Magazine](http://www.macleans.ca/) publishes news articles and multimedia on their website and provide RSS feeds through the Wordpress platform.
+[Maclean's Magazine](http://www.macleans.ca/) publishes news articles and multimedia on their website and provide RSS feeds through the Wordpress platform.
 There are multiple channels such as _multimedia_, _sports_, _economy_ etc. which are found at addresses of the format `http://www.macleans.ca/<channel>/feed/` as well as a catch-all main channel found at `http://www.macleans.ca/feed/`.

-This code stores a record of the channels which have been retrieved and the articles that were on them.
-This does not allow you to reproduce the state of any channel at a given time, but it can show the most recent articles from a channel, what channels an article was found on etc.

-## Database
+## Code Structure

-This code is written to use an [SQLite](http://www.macleans.ca/?p=896743) database.
-The SQL _may_ be compatible with other database vendors.
-The database interface within the code is entirely SQLite specific.
+**/R** - R code for reading and writing feeds

+- `examples.R` - example script which reads RSS feeds, writes to database and generates JSON
+- `classes.R` - object definitions
+- `feed.R` - functions for reading and parsing RSS feeds
+- `sqlite.R` - functions for writing objects to a SQLite database
+- `json.R` - functions for writing feeds to JSON

+**/sql** - SQLite database definitions

+## How to run examples script

+Run from the command line with RScript, from the project directory using:

+`RScript R/examples.R`

+Alternatively, from within R, working in the project directory:

+`source("R/examples.R", echo=FALSE)`

+This will read some feeds from Macleans.ca, print some details, create a SQLite database and store the feeds to it and then write the multimedia feed to a JSON file.

 ## Requirements
 This code uses the `XML` and `RSQLite` and `jsonlite` R packages.
-It was developed with R version 3.2.5 and SQLite 3.8.10.2.
+It was developed with R version 3.2.5.

-## Examples
-Fully-functional examples can be found in the `R/examples.R` file.
-Functions are documented using ROxygen in-line function documentation which also contains standalone function examples.